opslyft/locust-tests/README.md

 ### Steps For Runnning Tests

-After making any change to the tests, login to the servers and do the following:
+After making any change to the tests, login to the servers & kill the existing locust process and do the following:

 1. Start test on master